nuclio/nuclio/README.md

 Browse to http://localhost:8070, create a project, and add a function.
 When run outside of an orchestration platform (for example, Kubernetes or Swarm), the dashboard will simply deploy to the local Docker daemon.

 Assuming you are running Nuclio with Docker, as an example, create a project and deploy the pre-existing template "dates (nodejs)".
 With `docker ps`, you should see that the function was deployed in its own container.
-You can then invoke your function with Curl; (check that the port number is correct by using `docker ps` or the Nuclio dashboard):
+You can then invoke your function with curl; (check that the port number is correct by using `docker ps` or the Nuclio dashboard):

 ```sh
 curl -X POST -H "Content-Type: application/text" -d '{"value":2,"unit":"hours"}' http://localhost:37975